 Weight Depending on Rim Material

-Although aluminum road bike wheels are mostly shallow (they have rim depth below 35mm), their average weight is higher than the average weight of carbon wheels (their rim depth varies between 20 to 88mm).
+Although aluminum road bike wheels are mostly shallow (they have a rim depth below 35mm), their average weight is higher than the average weight of carbon wheels (their rim depth varies between 20 to 88mm).

 See the following chart.